xmindltd/xmind-model/README.md

-# XMind Model Package
+# XMind Core

-The core model of `snowbrush`

-## Warning
-1. `Do not` use this module directly
+DO NOT use this module directly!

-2. This module will be rewrite in `typescripts` in the future
+This project will be replaced by a `typescript` version in the future.

 ## Intro

-This project includes almost full features

 [See index.d.ts](src/index.d.ts)